Shelo/jmoka-engine/README.md

 This little project of mine will grow of course, but before I have to really think in a way of optimizing memory.
 A first approach is to give a build option that will optimize the XML code into Java Code.
 But more on that latter :).

+#### TODOs

+- Create a JavaContext.
+- Separate the context into JavaContext and XmlContext.
+- Optimize matrix calculations.
+- Optimize Quaternions.